gaboesquivel/gaboesquivel.com/content/blog/introduction-to-gulpjs.md

 ---
 title: "Introduction to Gulp.js"
 subtitle: Code Over Configuration
 description: Automation of repetitive and critical tasks is key to develop a successful software product.
-Automated tasks will minimize software cost, reduce software delivery time as well as improving the product quality and reduce human error.
-Investing time in automating tasks will allow you to focus on developing features.
 date: 2014-04-20
 cover: /img/2014/04/gulp-js.jpg
 categories: